 In February 1996, a significant flood on the Willamette threatened Station L. The boathouse was saved by members who stayed aboard the barge nearly twenty-four hours a day for three days.
 However the flood left silt which settled in the moorage area around the barge.
 Extreme low water in October 1997 caused the barge to tip and fill with water, ending its twenty-four year history as the base for Station L’s operations.

 Club boats were split between boathouses at Riverplace Marina and Oaks Park starting in 1998.
 In December 2004, Station L moved to the new Portland Boathouse on the east bank of the Willamette River near the Hawthorne Bridge.
 The new boathouse is only about five hundred meters north of the original 1973 Station L site.

-In the twelve years since our move to Portland Boathouse, Station L has solidified its place as the largest masters rowing club in Oregon.
+In the thirteen years since our move to Portland Boathouse, Station L has solidified its place as the largest masters rowing club in Oregon.
 Our professional coaching staff has grown to a team of ten experienced and dedicated individuals.
 Our members attend many regional and national races every year and we have the most active Learn to Row program in Oregon.

 Station L founded Row for the Cure in 1994 and in 2018 celebrated the 25th edition of this fundraising regatta.
 With our neighbors Rose City Rowing Club, we co-host the Portland Fall Classic.
 Since 2007, the PFC has attracted thousands of the best junior, college and masters rowers in the Northwest to Portland on the last Sunday in October.